Vegan Ginger Cookies

 You can use multiple trays if you wish but I usually just wait until the first batch is done so I can use the same tray!

-Next, mix 1 tablespoon of ground flax seeds with 2 tablespoons of water.
+Next, mix 1 tablespoon of ground flax seeds with 1 tablespoon of water.

 Let it sit for 5 minutes or so and it’ll become gelatinous, which will help bind the rest of the ingredients together.

-In a large bowl, cream 200g of vegan butter with 150g of caster sugar and 100g of soft brown sugar.
+In a large bowl, cream 200g of vegan margarine with 150g of caster sugar and 100g of soft brown sugar.

 I prefer to use dark brown sugar as it gives the cookies a rich colour and flavour, but you can use light brown if you prefer that.

-Once you’ve mixed together the butter and sugar, add 1 teaspoon of vanilla extract to the bowl and stir it in, along with the flax seed mixture that you made earlier.
+Once you’ve mixed together the margarine and sugar, add 1 teaspoon of vanilla extract to the bowl and stir it in, along with the flax seed mixture that you made earlier.

 In a separate bowl, mix 320g of self-raising flour with 1 teaspoon of ground ginger.